 "Over-preparation can turn witness statements into a summary of constructed facts rather than a summary of witness' recollection"

-• Much of the session was dominated by the malleability of a witness' memory and how it may make witness evidence unreliable or incomplete.
+- Much of the session was dominated by the malleability of a witness' memory and how it may make witness evidence unreliable or incomplete.
 This is especially so in commercial cases that involve a lot of minute details.
 To what extent should witnesses be allowed to refer documents while preparing witness statements?
 One of the concerns of the panelists was that over-preparation turns witness statements into a summary of constructed facts rather than a summary of witness' recollection.
 Justice Baker asked whether witness examination-in-chief could be a substitute for witness statements.
 This suggestion was met with unanimous disagreement from the panelists.
 Miss Charlotte Tan said that the witness statement does not rely too much on witness' memory and hence is an advantage in complex cases.
 From the legal team's point of view, it gives an opportunity for better preparation by providing advance notice of what is to be expected in the case.
 Oral examination-in-chief can prolong and complicate the case.
 However, Mr. Blann interjected that witness statements can be expansive as well.
 But he agreed that witness statements are more efficient.

-• Justice Baker asked the panelists how they deal with overzealous witnesses who insist on controlling the case's direction.
+- Justice Baker asked the panelists how they deal with overzealous witnesses who insist on controlling the case's direction.
 On the other hand, how do they reassure passive witnesses who are not forthcoming with information while preparing witness statements?
 Mr. Bushell shared that in his experience overzealous witnesses are also a party in the case.
 Witnesses generally become passive when they are required to recollect very old facts.
 In such cases, allowing witnesses to read through older documents can be quite helpful.
 The best practices outlined by the Witness Evidence Working Group in its final report are also helpful in dealing with such witnesses.

 "Whether there should be any sanction against witnesses when the witness statement has irrelevant and inappropriate content?"

-• Lastly, the panel discussed how to strike a balance between total non-disclosure and complete disclosure of documents for assisting the witness while preparing the witness statement.
+- Lastly, the panel discussed how to strike a balance between total non-disclosure and complete disclosure of documents for assisting the witness while preparing the witness statement.
 Justice Baker expressed his concern that when witness statements are drafted after thorough reference to documents, judges tend to place less weight on the witness evidence.
 On the contrary, complete non-reference may make the witness statement unreliable.
 According to Mr. Bushell, courts should not interfere with what documents should be shown to the witness before drafting witness statements.
 Going on a tangent, Justice Baker also pointed out how witness statements sometimes have irrelevant and inappropriate content.
 He asked whether there should be any sanction against the witness, for instance striking down the witness statement.
 However, the panel agreed that this would only further prolong the trial since the court will have to hear another set of arguments for deciding if the witness statement should be struck down.

 Concluding Remarks

-Justice Flaux and Justice Cockerill delivered the concluding remarks with acknowledgments to all the panelists, moderators, and the audience.
+Justice Flaux and Justice Cockerill delivered the concluding remarks with acknowledgements to all the panelists, moderators, and the audience.
 The webinar concluded with an announcement of the coming webinar on state immunity and constructive contracts on October 7th.